 1099-NEC vs 1099-MISC vs 1099-K: The 2026 Difference

-If you're self-employed, January arrives with a stack of mystery envelopes.
+If you're a freelancer, contractor, or gig worker, January arrives with a stack of mystery envelopes.
 1099-NEC.
 1099-MISC.
 1099-K. Same income reported on multiple forms?
 Different thresholds?
 This article cuts through the confusion: what each form is, who sends them, how to handle overlapping ones, and which IRS schedule each lands on.

 The one-line difference